COPD: a stepwise approach

-Use a stepwise approach to manage patients with COPD and individualise choice of inhaler based on patient-specific factors.
+Use a stepwise approach to manage patients with chronic obstructive pulmonary disease (COPD) and individualise choice of inhaler based on patient-specific factors.

 This Clinical e-Audit requires data to be submitted for only SEVEN (7) patients.

 New inhaled medicines and devices have become available for the treatment of COPD.
 Ensuring best practice methods to teach and assess inhaler technique will improve symptom control.
 Stepping up treatment based on the patient’s symptom severity and frequency of exacerbations, will maximise patient outcomes.

 - review your approach to using spirometry to diagnose COPD